-Bergamot essential oil (citrus bergamia) is one of the most popular essential oils used today due to its effectiveness and wide use of applications in aromatherapy, and skincare products alike, from relieving stress to reducing acne symptoms.
+Bergamot essential oil (bergamot citrus bergamia) is one of the most popular essential oils used today due to its effectiveness and wide use of applications in aromatherapy and skincare products, from relieving stress to reducing acne symptoms.

-Bergamot is a fragrant citrus fruit that has been used for centuries in aromatherapy because of its refreshing and stimulating scent, but bergamot essential oil can also help to relieve troubled skin conditions when used as an ingredient in natural skincare products.
+It is a fragrant citrus fruit used for centuries in aromatherapy because of its refreshing and stimulating scent.
+Still, Bergamot oil can also help to relieve troubled skin conditions when used as an ingredient in natural skincare products.

-In this article we will discuss how bergamot essential oil can help with your aromatherapeutic and skincare needs, and some of the most common uses for bergamot oil and how they can benefit both your skin and mood!
+In this article, we will discuss how Bergamot oil can help with your aromatherapeutic and skincare needs, some of the most common uses for bergamot oil and how they can benefit your skin and mood!

-The Bergamot tree is a flowering plant that can grow up to 15 feet tall with strong branches that produce an abundance of fruits during its growing season.
-The fruit is green, but can turn colour to a yellowish/orange skin when fully ripened.
+The Bergamot tree is a flowering plant that can grow up to 15 feet tall with strong branches that produce abundant fruits during its growing season.
+The fruit is green but can turn colour to yellowish/orange skin when fully ripened.

-There are two different types of Bergamot Essential Oil available:
+There are two different types of Bergamot Oil available:

 Bergamot Oil Expressed

-Bergamot essential oil (expressed) is produced by cold pressing bergamot fruit rinds.
-The bergamot fruit is harvested when it reaches maturity and then cold pressed by heavy steel plates in an industrial press at a low temperature (cold-pressed) to release, and preserve the quality of the extracted fragrant bergamot oil.
+Bergamot essential oil (expressed) is produced by cold-pressing the rinds of bergamot oranges.
+The fruit is harvested when it reaches maturity and then cold-pressed by heavy steel plates in an industrial press at a low temperature to release and preserve the quality of the extracted fragrant bergamot oil.

 Bergamot Oil FCF / Bergapten Free